Zenith-Team/Tsuru/README.md

 < something something about actors and the headers comment from the old desc >

 ## Custom Sprites:
-All custom sprites which were not written by me have credits in customsprites.yaml.
-Also listed there are the sprite/profile IDs of each custom sprite.

 * Actor Spawner
 * Angry Sun
 * Beep Block